 Aquariums of the world against marine pollution

-Every year, millions of tonnes of waste end up in the ocean.
-According to estimations, by 2050, the sea could contain more plastic than fish!
-The European Commission and aquariums are taking action, with the aid of the Oceanographic Institute.
+Every year, millions of tons of waste end up in the ocean.
+It is estimated that our seas may contain more plastic than fish by 2050!
+The European Commission and aquariums are mobilising with the help of the Oceanographic Institute.

 A campaign on an unprecedented scale

-In 2017, the European Commission launched the “World Aquariums Against Marine Litter” campaign, with the support of the Oceanographic Museum de Monaco, the European Aquarium Curators’ Union and the World Association of Zoos and Aquariums.
-With this initiative, which forms part of the actions taken following the Our Oceans conference (Malta, 5-6 October 2017), the Commission is contributing to the #CleanSeas campaign of the United Nations Environment Programme (UNEP).
-It is relying on a coalition of 150 aquariums across 38 countries to raise public awareness of sea pollution by litter of human origin.
-This campaign was officially launched in Monaco on 27 July 2017 by the European Commissioner for the Environment, Maritime Affairs and Fisheries, Karmenu Vella, in the presence of HSH Prince Albert II, head of the United Nations Environment Programme (UNEP) Erik Solheim, and the CEO of WAZA (the World Association of Zoos and Aquariums) Doug Cress.
-The network formed by these bodies, with assistance from the Oceanographic Institute, is coordinated by the European Union.
+(Malta, 5-6 October 2017), the Commission is contributing to the United Nations Environment Programme (UNEP) #CleanSeas campaign.
+It relies on a coalition of 150 aquariums from 38 countries to raise awareness of marine pollution by human waste.
+The campaign was officially launched in Monaco on 27 July 2017 by the European Commissioner for Environment, Maritime Affairs and Fisheries, Karmenu Vella, in the presence of H.S.H.
+Prince Albert II, the head of the United Nations Environment Programme (UNEP) Erik Solheim, and WAZA (World Association of Zoos and Aquariums) CEO Doug Cress.
+The network thus established with the assistance of the Oceanographic Institute is coordinated with the European Union.

 How can we raise awareness?

-Some figures speak for themselves: 10 million tonnes of plastic is thrown into the ocean every year, and by 2050, our seas may contain more plastic than fish.
-However, 3 million people rely directly on the ocean for their livelihood.
-In an attempt to reverse the trend, the establishments committed to this campaign against sea litter are acting in multiple ways: displaying a basin in their aquariums filled with marine litter (to have a striking effect on people, as Philippe Pasqua’s installation did at the Oceanographic Museum de Monaco), launching clean beach initiatives, showing awareness films, hosting artistic creations that incorporate litter, etc. All the aquariums involved in this campaign have also broadcast messages via their own communication channels, beginning with their social networks.
-They have also written and distributed press releases that have given rise to hundreds of articles and TV and radio programmes.
+Some figures speak for themselves: 10 million tons of plastic are dumped into the ocean every year, and by 2050 our seas may contain more plastic than fish.
+Yet 3 billion people depend directly on the ocean.
+To try to reverse the trend, the establishments involved in this campaign against marine litter are taking action in a variety of ways: by displaying a tank full of marine litter in their aquariums (to raise visitors’ awareness, as Philippe Pasqua’s installation at the Oceanographic Museum in Monaco does), by launching beach cleaning initiatives, by showing awareness-raising films, by hosting artistic creations using litter, etc. All the aquariums involved in this campaign also spread its messages through their communication channels, starting with their social networks.
+They also developed and distributed press releases that resulted in hundreds of articles, television and radio broadcasts.

 Transforming this campaign into permanent action

-In the wake of this success, the European Commission and the United Nations Environment Programme (UNEP) – together with five international partners, including the Oceanographic Institute – announced a new undertaking during the Our Ocean conference in 2018: transforming the 2017 campaign into permanent action targeting plastic pollution.
-In addition to long-term communication campaigns, the leaders of this coalition are encouraging aquariums to join forces with as many partners and potential ‘multipliers’ as possible in order to maximise the impact of the campaign.
-The challenge is to promote the best possible practices in terms of changing behaviour at all levels: local, regional, national and global.
-They are all invited to join forces under the banners of #BeReadytoChange and #BeatPlasticPollution, hashtags supported by the European Union and the United Nations.
-180 aquariums in 31 countries have already asserted their commitment to this campaign, which was been adopted by UNEP as part of its #CleanSeas campaign in July 2019.
-The Oceanographic Institute will be retaining its unifying and coordinating role for this global network.
+Following this success, the European Commission and the United Nations Environment Programme (UNEP) – together with five international partners including the Ocean Institute – announced a new commitment at the Our Ocean 2018 conference: to transform the 2017 campaign into an ongoing action focused on plastic pollution.
+In addition to long-term communication efforts, the coalition’s facilitators encourage aquariums to reach out to as many partners and potential “multipliers” as possible to maximize the impact of this campaign.
+What’s at stake?
+Promote best practice in behaviour change at all scales: local, regional, national and global.
+Everyone is invited to join together under the banners #BeReadytoChange and #BeatPlasticPollution, hashtags supported by the European Union and the United Nations.
+212 aquariums from 41 countries have already confirmed their commitment to this campaign, which is also being taken up by UNEP as part of its #CleansSeas action from July 2019.
+The Institute of Oceanography will continue to play its role as the federator and coordinator of this global network.